Medetomidine: Veterinary use

 Medetomidine has supplanted xylazine as a sedative for cats and dogs in several countries.
 Medetomidine is used off-label in horses.
+Medetomidine is highly selective for the α_{2}-adrenergic receptor, being over 10 times more selective for α_{2} versus α_{1} than xylazine.

+Medetomidine lasts for half an hour to three hours, with higher doses having a longer effect.
+Medetomidine is used for short procedures and is often combined with ketamine or an opioid such as butorphanol.

 Atipamezole, an a_{2} adrenergic antagonist, was developed specifically as a reversal agent for medetomidine.

 Side effects

 Following administration, marked peripheral vasoconstriction and bradycardia are noted.

 Medetomidine administration in sheep activates pulmonary macrophages that damage the capillary endothelium and alveolar type I cells.
 This in turns causes alveolar haemorrhage and oedema causing hypoxaemia.

 Use in marine paint

 The free base form of medetomidine is sold as Selektope as an antifouling substance in marine paints.
 It is mainly effective against barnacles, as shown in vitro with Balanus improvisus.
 It has also shown effect on other hard fouling like tube worms.
 When the barnacle cyprid larva encounters a surface containing medetomidine the molecule interacts with the octopamine receptor in the larva.
 This causes the settling larva to increase its kicking to more than 100 kicks per minute, which makes becoming sessile nearly impossible.
 When the larva swims away from the surface, the effect disappears (reversible effect).
 The larva regains its pre-exposure function and can settle somewhere else.